JyotsnaJahanaviDevi/dt-events-api/README.md

 text
 # DT Events API

-A RESTful API for managing events, built with Node.js, Express, and MongoDB as part of the DeepThought internship selection process.
+A RESTful API for managing events, built with Node.js, Express, and MongoDB.

 ## 🚀 Features